 Distance: 25 miles each way

 The Boise Greenbelt is a relaxing, easy, heavily treed course that follows the serene Boise River.
-This path is over 50 miles in total, making it a nice choice for a long, leisurely weekend ride.
+This path is over 50 miles in total, making it a nice choice for anyone seeking a longer route.
 With many fun city attractions along the way (Zoo Boise is a must-see), beautiful parks, and the occasional wildlife sightings (set off early in the morning and you are almost guaranteed to see some deer).